 Information

-Although it may look like a classic childhood ride on the swing set at a local park, a ride on Blue Barnacle is far from that, with its high-flying ride mode and plenty of weightless moments.
-Gravity soon pulls the boat back down to earth,
+At first glance, the ride may look like a classic childhood ride on a swing set at a local park.
+However, a ride on this ship is far from that.
+The high-flying ride provides plenty of weightless moments creating a thrilling experience that appeals to all ages.

 Manufacturer: